htcondor/htcondor/docs/man-pages/condor_submit.rst

     **when_to_transfer_output** :index:`when_to_transfer_output<single: when_to_transfer_output; submit commands>`
     equal to *ON_EXIT* will cause HTCondor to transfer the job's output files back to the submitting machine only when the job completes (exits on its own).
+If a job is evicted and started again the subsequent execution will start with only the executable and input files in the scratch directory sandbox.

-    The *ON_EXIT_OR_EVICT* option is intended for fault tolerant jobs which periodically save their own state and can restart where they left off.
-In this case, files are spooled to the submit machine any time the job leaves a remote site, either because it exited on its own, or was evicted by the HTCondor system for any reason prior to job completion.
+    The *ON_EXIT_OR_EVICT* option is intended for jobs which periodically save their own state and can restart where they left off.
+In this case, files are spooled to the submit machine any time the job was evicted by the HTCondor system for any reason prior to job completion.
 The files spooled back are placed in a directory defined by the value of the ``SPOOL`` configuration variable.
-Any output files transferred back to the submit machine are automatically sent back out again as input files if the job restarts.
+Any such files transferred back to the submit machine are automatically sent back out again as input files if the job restarts.
+The set of files transfered back is the same set that would be transfered if the job completed.
+If *transfer_output_files* is not set, all files in the top level scratch directory will be saved.
+Files in subdirectories will not be preserved.
+If *transfer_output_files* is set only those files are saved.
+If a file listed in *transfer_output_files* does not exist at evict time, the job will go on hold.

  aws_access_key_id_file
     Required if you specify an S3 URL, this command specifies the file containing